-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to divide paid holidays equitably among the employees in the Home, unless mutually agreed otherwise. - 12.09 An employee may accumulate not more than three (3) lieu days, which may be taken concurrently or added to their vacation at a time that is mutually agreeable.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision.

+12.08 Subject to the operational requirements of the Home, an employee may accumulate lieu days.
+Such leave shall not be unreasonably denied.
+The employee shall advise the employer of their intention to bank a lieu day.